geomoetric/oldMoelio/_portfolio/2017-01-10-ut-annual-impact.md

 <div class="col three caption">
 &nbsp;
 </div>
 Here is the behemoth of the fall 2016 semester— at my UT job, this was top priority for two months.
-The Annual Impact Report summarizes donor support and scholarly initiatives of the school year for UT's very own Department of Liberal Arts.
+The Annual Impact Report summarizes donor support and scholarly initiatives of the school year for UT's very own College of Liberal Arts.

 <img class="col three lazyload" data-src="{{ site.imgurl }}/img/utfall8.jpg">